 An unspecified anomaly occurred when fetching this URL.
 This could mean a 4xx- or 5xx-level response code.

 This issue may be a sign of a prolonged issue with your server.
-See if the page is accessible in your browser, and try using the Fetch as Google tool.
+See if the page is accessible in your browser, and try using the URL Inspection tool.
 You may want to check with your hosting company to confirm there aren’t any major issues with the stability of your site.

 In diagnosing this issue on many websites, we’ve found that the URLs in question are often: